Furry Raiders “Foxler” sex crime case: Jacob Kovar pleads guilty in scheme to frame witness

 2019: Kovar (as Sneps) and Milo plan for MFF.

-These groups chase power even with constant consequences for being toxic.
+Joining or supporting a nazifur group is an inherent threat.
+Nazifurs chase power even with constant consequences for being toxic, and they’ll resort to crime before they ever stop being a nuisance.
 More than ever, this story is evidence for why to keep them out.
+Don’t give them a single opportunity; ban them on sight.

 Like the article?
 These take hard work.
 For more free furry news, follow on Twitter or support not-for-profit Dogpatch Press on PatreonWant to get involved?
 Try these subreddits: r/furrydiscuss for news or r/waginheaven for the best of the community.
 Or send guest writing here.
 (Content Policy.)